4d/docs/docs/Concepts/dt_variant.md

 > Arrays cannot be stored in variant variables.

 In both interpreted and in compiled modes, a same variant variable can be assigned contents of different types.
-Unlike regular data types, the variant variable content type is different from the variant variable type itself.
+Unlike regular variable types, the variant variable content type is different from the variant variable type itself.
 For example:

 ```code4d
 C_VARIANT($variant)